dfordp/spotify-shadow-listen-mcp/README.md

 - 🔄 **Listening Shift Analyzer** – Track how your musical vibe has evolved across time periods.
 - 🧠 **Listener Identity Tool** – Get your subculture persona and top genres.
 - 🔮 **Future Taste Predictor** – Forecast where your music energy is heading.
+- 🧭 **Smart Track Search** – Use GPT to help you search tracks via mood or situation.
+- 🗂 **Your Playlists Explorer** – Get all your playlists and dig into what’s inside.
+- 🧱 **Playlist Builder** – Create and add tracks to Spotify playlists using natural queries.

 ---